securityfirst/tent-content/contents_fr/communications/social-media/beginner/check-what-your-friends-share-about-you.md

-[Title]: # (Check what your frie ds share about you)
+[Title]: # (Check what your friends share about you)
 [Order]: # (6)

-# Check what your frie
-ds share about you
+# Check what your friends share about you

-Remember that you're
-ot the o
-ly perso
- who ca
- give away pote
-tially se
-sitive data about yourself.
-Your frie ds ca tag you i photos, report your locatio
-, a
-d make their co

-ectio
-s to you public i
- a variety of ways.
-You may have the optio of u taggi g yourself from these posts, but privacy does ot work retroactively.
-You may wa t to talk to your frie ds about what you do a d do ot feel comfortable havi g them share about you i public.
+Remember that you're not the only person who can give away potentially sensitive data about yourself.
+Your friends can tag you in photos, report your location, and make their connections to you public in a variety of ways.
+You may have the option of untagging yourself from these posts, but privacy does not work retroactively.
+You may want to talk to your friends about what you do and do not feel comfortable having them share about you in public.